joaks1/PyMsBayes/doc/source/tutorials/background.rst

 Approximate-likelihood techniques use simulations to avoid calculating the likelihood function.
-The idea is very simple: given values for all the parameters in the model, we simulate under the model a dataset that matches our observed dataset (i.e., the same number of sequence alignments with same number of rows and columns), and compare the simulated dataset to the observed data.
+The idea is very simple: given values for all the parameters in the model, we simulate a dataset with the same "dimensions" as the observed data (i.e., the same number of sequence alignments with same number of rows and columns), and compare the simulated dataset to the observed data.
 The closer to the observed data, the higher the likelihood for the set of parameter values.
-If we did this many times, drawing the set of parameter values from the prior distribution each time, and only retained the samples that produced our datasets that matched our observed sequence alignments (or sufficient statistics of those alignments) exactly, this would be equivalent to an exact-likelihood Bayesian approach.
+If we did this many times, randomly drawing the set of parameter values from the prior distribution each time, and only retained the samples that produced datasets that matched our observed sequence alignments (or sufficient summary statistics of those alignments) exactly, this would be equivalent to an exact-likelihood Bayesian approach.
 However, the sun would probably burn out while we waited to run enough